noteflakes-music/lyp/docs/user-guide.md

 ## How lyp works

-Lyp sets up a working directory in `~/.lyp` where it keeps its binaries,  installed packages, and installed versions of Lilypond.
-Lyp provides a wrapper script for Lilypond, which does the following:
+lyp sets up a working directory in `~/.lyp` where it keeps its binaries,  installed packages, and installed versions of Lilypond. lyp provides a wrapper script for Lilypond, which does the following:

 - Select the correct version of Lilypond to use (see <a href="#" jump-to-id="installing-and-using-lilypond">below</a>).
 - Scan the given Lilypond file for any dependencies (specified using `\require`), and also recursively scan any include files for dependencies